HomeofNever/Data-Structure/hw/6th/README.txt

 TESTING & DEBUGGING STRATEGY:
-I use GDB to go through
+1) I use GDB to go through each seg fault I have met.
+2) I also add "H/T" in list's print function when printing Node so that I know that list (head_ and tail_) is properly tagged.
+3) I use valgrind to check memory leak and evaluate which function causes the leak.

 ORDER NOTATION & EVALUATION: